 - How to act like an executive, and be promoted to executive roles

 Focus on Contribution

-To me the biggest and most helpful tip of The Effective Executive is to focus on contribution.
+To me, the biggest and most helpful tip from The Effective Executive is to focus on contribution.
 To move away from your tasks to doing and providing whatever it is that will move the organization forward.